Saint Francis Red Flash men's basketball

-The Saint Francis Red Flash men's basketball team represents Saint Francis University in Loretto, Pennsylvania, United States.
-The school's team currently competes in the Northeast Conference.
-They are currently led by 11th year head coach Rob Krimmel and play their home games at the DeGol Arena.
+The Saint Francis Red Flash men's basketball team represents Saint Francis University (SFU) in Loretto, Pennsylvania, United States.
+The school's team currently competes in the NCAA Division I Northeast Conference (NEC).
+They play their home games at DeGol Arena.
+The Red Flash have appeared in the NCAA tournament twice, most recently in 2025.

+The 2025–26 season will be SFU's last in Division I. In March 2025, SFU announced it would start reclassification to NCAA Division III that July.
+After the 2025–26 season, SFU will join the D-III Presidents' Athletic Conference.